getpelican/pelican-plugins/Readme.rst

 Pelican Page Order        Adds a ``page_order`` attribute to all pages if one is not defined.

+Pelican Plotly            Allows you to embed raw plotly figures (json data) using the [plotly] tag

 Pelican Themes Generator  Generates theme screenshots from the Pelican Themes repository

 pelican-rdf                Allows the processing of .rdf vocabularies, and the generation of a lightweight documentation.